Fitness trails have become a mainstay for personal training exercise programming.

 Ethical behavior: Friendship, altruism, and collective work were emphasized.

-As fit pro’s we can all influence our clients to improve not only their fitness but their overall wellness through the use of fitness trails and its components.
-Remember, the same legalities as inside a fitness center would fit when taking clients outdoors to the fitness trails and to follow current CDC & WHO Guidelines and stay within the scope of governmental discretion in regard to COVID-19 when deciding to use a fitness trail with clients.
-Also, to get a PAR-Q and make sure a client is cleared to start a program, just like you would at a fitness facility.
+As personal trainers we can all influence our clients to improve not only their fitness but their overall wellness through the use of fitness trails and their components.
+Remember to get a PAR-Q and make sure a client is cleared to start a program, just like you would at a fitness facility.